 The Children and Family Relationships Act in Ireland enforces the disclosure of the personal information by autumn of this year.
 Essentially, this means that the child conceived through donation and IVF treatment will have the right to know both parents.
 The recent law development, nonetheless, claims to reflect the rights of children to know their genetic information and heritage.
 The Irish Department of Health believes that family law needs to catch up on modern medicine and science development and adapt to it.
 The concern though is that by removing anonymity, fertility clinics are likely going to be facing a considerate decrease in the amount of donors.

 So what are the actual practical implications?

 The donors of the gametes (sperms or eggs) will be providing personal information which is registered in the health system.
 The new legislative proposal also says that the donor has to be 18 years of age and recipients at least 21 years old.
 The register will be nationwide, but has the ambition to spread even further.
-On one hand, the changes promise more clarity but on the other, the loss of anonymity is likely going to discourage donors and ulitmately reduce the pool of donors.
-Moreover, this is also likely going to increase travel abroad for IVF procedures for those who can afford to.
+On one hand, the changes promise more clarity but on the other, the loss of anonymity is likely going to discourage donors and ultimately reduce the pool of donors.
+Moreover, this is also likely going to increase travel for IVF procedures abroad for those who can afford to.
 A treatment which is already far more expensive to undergo in Ireland than other European countries.

 How does it work in the Czech Republic?